gmonna/Emergency-Quest/EQ_app/README.md

 With Adobe PhoneGap tool, a webapp like that can be translated in a native app for almost every mobile OS (we created only .ipa for iOS and .apk for Android).

-All application content is located in the www folder, while config.xml and plugins and hook folders are requested by PhoneGap to create bundle.
+All application content is located in the www folder, while config.xml and plugins, hook and platforms folders are requested by PhoneGap to create bundle.